cabforum/servercert/docs/BR.md

 Certification Authority (CA) is defined in Section 1.6.
 Current CA Members of the CA/Browser Forum are listed here: [https://cabforum.org/members].

 ### 1.3.2 Registration Authorities
-The CA MAY delegate the performance of all, or any part, of Section 3.2 requirements to a Delegated Third Party, provided that the process as a whole fulfills all of the requirements of Section 3.2.
+With the exception of sections 3.2.2.4 and 3.2.2.5, the CA MAY delegate the performance of all, or any part, of Section 3.2 requirements to a Delegated Third Party, provided that the process as a whole fulfills all of the requirements of Section 3.2.

 Before the CA authorizes a Delegated Third Party to perform a delegated function, the CA SHALL contractually require the Delegated Third Party to: